mccollam/CCFraudUseCase/README.md

  /home/nifi/CCFraudUseCase/Data_Generation/

  Place also the bash script (ledger1.sh) and the jar file (parseJsonObjects.jar) to calulate distance in that directory.
+ To enable Nifi ExecueStreamCommand to calculate the distance on two transactions of the same CC make the change in the "Retrieve_Store_ledger" process:

+ Command Arguments: <PATH_to_your_scripts_dir>/ledger1.sh;
+ Command Path: bash

  To verify you can click the handle_requests process and click the "Ledger transaction" process, right click the "Retrieve_store_Ledger" and inspect the command Arguments property.